eatlas/AU_NESP-MaC-3-17_AIMS_S2-comp/README.md

 # NESP MaC Project 3.17 - North Australia Sentinel 2 Satellite Composite Imagery

-Marc Hammerton - Australian Institute of Marine Science - 06 February 2024
+Marc Hammerton - Australian Institute of Marine Science - 22 July 2024

 This repository contains the code to create clear water satellite imagery for the northern Australian seascape.
 The scripts are written in Python and use the Google Earth Engine library